AathreyaG/reactai-starter/user-story.md

 Backend Implications:

-- Create an API endpoint for updating catalog entries.
+- Implement an API endpoint for updating product details in Node.js (Express).
-- Implement data validation for updated fields.
+- Ensure data validation logic is in place before updating the database.
-- Log changes for audit purposes.

 Frontend Implications:

-- Develop an edit form with validation.
+- Create an editable form for product details using React.
-- Implement user feedback for successful/failed updates.
-- Handle state updates for edited entries.
+- Implement state management to handle form changes and submission.

 **Development Subtasks**:

-- Frontend: Design and implement the edit form UI.
+- Frontend: Build the product details form with editable fields.
-- Frontend: Add validation for form fields.
+- Frontend: Implement form validation.
-- Backend: Develop API endpoint for updates.
+- Backend: Create Express API to handle product updates.
-- Backend: Implement change logging.
+- Backend: Implement data validation logic.

 **Testing Subtasks**:

-- Test field validations and error handling.
+- Test editing functionality with valid and invalid data.
-- Verify database updates for edited entries.
+- Test database updates after editing.
-- Check UI feedback for successful updates.
+- Test form validation and error messages.
-- Test audit logging accuracy.
+- Test success message display upon completion.

 ---

-### **Title: Publish Catalog to GSA Marketplace**
+### **Title: Download Catalog as CSV**###

-User Role: As a Catalog Manager, I want to publish the catalog to the GSA marketplace so that it is available to federal buyers.
+User Role: As a Catalog Manager, I want to download the catalog as a CSV file so that I can have an offline copy of the data.

 Functional Description:

-This feature enables users to publish the entire catalog or selected entries to the GSA marketplace, ensuring the products are accessible to authorized federal buyers.
-The operation should handle data export and integration with GSA systems.
+The system should allow users to download the entire product catalog as a CSV file.
+The backend should generate the CSV dynamically from the database.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I have selected catalog entries
+GIVEN I am on the catalog management page

-WHEN I initiate the publish action
+WHEN I click "Download Catalog"

-THEN the system should export the entries to the GSA marketplace
+THEN the system should generate and download a CSV file containing all product data

 **Acceptance Criteria**:

-- The system must support full and partial catalog publishing.
-- Successful integration with GSA APIs for data transmission.
-- Confirmation of successful publishing should be provided.
-- Logs of publishing activities should be stored in AWS CloudWatch.
+- The CSV file must include all fields from the database.
+- The download should initiate within 5 seconds.
+- If there is an error, an appropriate message must be displayed.

-Story Points: 8 (High complexity)
+Story Points: 3 (Simple complexity)

 **Impact Analysis**:

 Backend Implications:

-- Develop integration with GSA APIs for catalog publishing.
+- Implement an API endpoint in Node.js (Express) to generate CSV files from database entries.
-- Implement data export logic and error handling.
+- Ensure efficient data retrieval and CSV generation logic.
-- Log publishing activities for compliance.

 Frontend Implications:

-- Implement a publish UI component with selection options.
-- Provide feedback on publishing status.
-- Manage state changes post-publishing.
+- Create a download button in the UI.
+- Implement feedback for download initiation and errors.

 **Development Subtasks**:

-- Frontend: Create UI for entry selection and publish action.
+- Frontend: Build the download button component.
-- Backend: Implement GSA API integration.
+- Backend: Create Express API to handle CSV generation.
-- Backend: Develop export logic and error handling.
+- Backend: Implement data retrieval and CSV formatting logic.
-- Backend: Log publishing activities.

 **Testing Subtasks**:

-- Test integration with GSA systems.
+- Test CSV download with full catalog data.
-- Verify data accuracy during publishing.
+- Test CSV format and data integrity.
+- Test download initiation time.
-- Validate error handling for failed exports.
+- Test error handling during CSV generation or download.
-- Check activity logging for compliance.

-These user stories and their detailed components follow CMMI Level 5 standards, ensuring a structured approach to development, testing, and deployment.
+These user stories are scoped to the MVP plan, ensuring the core functionalities are developed according to CMMI Level 5 standards, focusing on process improvement and quality management.